 We have incurred losses and negative cash flows from operations since our inception.
-As of June 30, 2022 and December 31, 2021, we had an accumulated deficit of \$396.9 million and \$372.3 million, respectively, and we expect to continue to incur net losses for the foreseeable future.
-As of June 30, 2022 and December 31, 2021, we had cash, cash equivalents, restricted cash and available-for-sale investments of \$89.3 million and \$107.9 million, respectively.
-We believe that our current cash, cash equivalents and available-for-sale investments will be sufficient to meet our material cash requirements from known contractual and other obligations for a period of at least one year from the date of this Quarterly Report.
-We believe we will meet longer-term material cash requirements from known contractual and other obligations through a combination of cash, cash equivalents, restricted cash and available-for-sale investments.
-In addition to the factors discussed under "Material Cash Requirements," our ability to fund our longer-term operating needs beyond the next 12 months will depend on our ability to raise additional funding through equity or debt offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and other factors, including those discussed in Part II, Item 1A.
-"Risk Factors-Risks related to our financial condition and need for additional capital-We will need to raise additional capital or enter into strategic partnering relationships to fund our operations."
+As of March 31, 2023, we had an accumulated deficit of \$429.6 million and we expect to continue to incur net losses for the foreseeable future.
+As of March 31, 2023, we had cash, cash equivalents, restricted cash and available-for-sale investments of \$117.6 million.
+During the quarter ended March 31, 2023, we completed an underwritten follow-on public offering of 23,125,000 shares of our common stock, including the partial exercise of the underwriters' option to purchase additional shares, at a price to the public of \$2.25 per share.
+The total net proceeds from the offering were approximately \$48.1 million, after deducting underwriting discounts, commissions and offering expenses payable by us.
+We also received a \$10.0 million milestone payment from the Kyorin Agreement during the quarter ended March 31, 2023.
+We believe that our current cash, cash equivalents, restricted cash and available-for-sale investments will be sufficient to meet our material cash requirements from known contractual and other obligations through a combination of cash, cash equivalents, restricted cash and available-for-sale investments.
+In addition to the factors discussed under "Material Cash Requirements," our ability to fund our longer-term operating needs will depend on our ability to raise additional funding through equity or debt offerings, grant funding, collaborations, strategic partnerships and/or licensing arrangements, and other factors, including those discussed in Part II, Item 1A.
+"Risk Factors - We will need to raise additional capital or enter into strategic partnering relationships to fund our operations."